engageub/InternetIncome/README.md

 <img src="https://i.ibb.co/DKbwPN1/imgonline-com-ua-twotoone-2ck-Xl1-JPvw2t-D1.jpg" width="100%" height="300"/>

+* Disclaimer: This branch is a test branch and may have potential issues as it is still being tested or in the development phase.
+If you are using this branch, please raise an issue or start a discussion for any error messages.

 This script lets you earn income by sharing your internet bandwidth.
 The income is passive and you don't have to do anything after the setup but keep getting payouts to your account.
 The main advantage of this script is the use of multiple proxies through docker containers.
 This script has been tested in linux amd64, arm64 or aarch64 platforms.